 SharePoint Online: Create a Content Type using PowerShell

-What is Content Type in SharePoint Online?
+What is Content Type in SharePoint?

 Content types are a set of columns grouped together to serve a specific purpose.
 Think about an Invoice template!
 Instead of you and your users ending up creating different templates each time from scratch, you can define an Invoice template once, and your users can start consuming it at any number of lists or document libraries!
 In this way, you force standardization in your collaboration environment.
-Or think of a “Project Tracking” list with columns required to track projects for your organization.
-Instead of creating and adding each column for the Project tracking list every time, you can utilize the project tracking content type template in any number of lists in a few clicks.

 How to Create a Content Type in SharePoint Online?